k21971/EvilHack/doc/evilhack-changelog.md

   mind flayer (mind flayer larva attack)
 - More tortle tweaks - cooldown timer change for going back into shell, immune to bullwhip/bearded axe disarm while in shell
+- Unintelligent monsters could ignore tortle hiding in its shell from a distance